frictionlessdata/website/site/adoption/README.md

 #### Fellows Programme

-The <a href="https://fellows.frictionlessdata.io/">Fellows Programme</a> is training early career researchers to become champions of the Frictionless Data tools and approaches in their field.
-Read more about the 2019-2020 Fellows <a href="https://blog.okfn.org/2019/08/29/a-warm-welcome-to-our-frictionless-data-for-reproducible-research-fellows/">here</a>.
+The [Fellows Programme](https://fellows.frictionlessdata.io/)</a> trains early career researchers to become champions of the Frictionless Data tools and approaches in their field.
+Read more about the Programme, including Fellows biographies and the programme syllabus, on the [Fellows website](https://fellows.frictionlessdata.io/)

 ### Data Institutions - Website Update